RubenDays/premo-dashboard-public/README.md

 All of these present dummy values, but should work.
 The only exception is the variable "PREMO_DB_CS", located in [this](/Logic/Api/.env) .env file.
 This variable represents the connection string for the relational database and must be changed.

 To run docker, run [this](/docker/docker-up.bat) .bat file for Windows.
 It will run docker-compose, create the images and run the containers.

-# Import Data

-To have data in the relational DB first, run [this](/Logic/etl/src/main.py) file.
-This script receives the path to a ZIP file.
-This file must contain two folders:

-* lab_data: which contains the laboratory results;
-* patient_data: which contains the clinical and demographic data.

-The script allows the execution of the steps separately or all of them at once.
-The option is given at runtime.

-Note that the working directory of python must be in /etl, otherwise it will result in errors.